-1.5.1 Pursuant to section 75 (1) of the State Sector Act 1988 the Secretary for Education acting pursuant to the delegated authority of the State Services Commissioner has declared that all of the conditions contained in this collective agreement are actual conditions of employment provided that the Secretary for Education may from time to time give concurrence to the salary rates or allowances being treated as minimum rates where there is agreement to this between the employer and the principal.
+1.5.1 Pursuant to section 75(1) of the State Sector Act 1988 the terms and conditions contained in this agreement are declared actual terms and conditions, provided that concurrence may be given from time to time by the Secretary for Education under authority delegated from the State Services Commissioner to additional terms and conditions, where such terms are not inconsistent with the terms and conditions contained in this collective agreement; and/or to salary rates or allowances being treated as minimum rates, where there is agreement to this between the employer and the principal.

 Note: Where an individual employee had such a concurrence issued by the State Services Commissioner or the Secretary for Education on the coming into force of this agreement, that concurrence is rescinded and the employee's board will need to reapply to the Secretary for Education.
-Further information on concurrences can be found on the Ministry of Educations Website at www.minedu.govt.nz/employmentagreements
+Further information on concurrences can be found on the Ministry of Education's website at www.education.govt.nz.